ThomasDanger/TicTacToe-In-Assembly/MIPS/CurrentVersion/README.md

 probably create one just to prove this point.

 Going into this project--I'm going to be honest--I hated assembly language.
-When I heard we would have to make a tic-tac-toe game in it as part of a project, I just about gagged.
+When I heard we would have to make a tic-tac-toe game in MIPS, I just about gagged.
 However, after finishing my first build of the tic-tac-toe game, I became obsessed with trying to improve upon my program.
 I created an ascii art title that I am still trying to improve upon.
 I began drafting new ways to store the positions of the X's and O's.
 I drafted new ways check the positions of game pieces.
 I covered my class notebooks with 1's and 0's and X's and O's.
 I was so obsessed.
 I came out of this project LOVING assembly language.
 Without any exaggeration, I think this project might have changed my life and the way I view programming as well as making me consider a career in embedded software/firmware engineering and development.

 ## STEPS